 A strident anti-creationist's churlish rhetoric debases what could be fascinating conversation about what made us and why.

-Don't take this personally, but if you are an American adult there is a one in two chance that Richard Dawkins, a renowned professor of science at Oxford, thinks you are "ignorant, stupid or insane
+Don't take this personally, but if you are an American adult there is a one in two chance that Richard Dawkins, a renowned professor of science at Oxford, thinks you are "

 was created directly by God, rather than gradually by evolution.
 Ignorant, stupid, insane or wicked.
 Not much to choose from there!